LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Experiment and Analysis

 \subsection{Research Question I}

-\subsubsection{Finding 1: All models converge to a performance ceiling of around 90\% over a longitudinal period, with leading open-source LLMs rivaling proprietary SOTA.}

-Figure~\ref{fig:Trend of model series.} illustrates the performance growth trajectories of different model series over time.
-Table~\ref{tab:overall-ranking} presents comprehensive evaluation scores and subject-level breakdowns for each model under the LLMEval-3 framework.
-We can find that nearly all models approach a performance ceiling around 90-93\% on academic knowledge tasks.
-This convergence indicates fundamental limits in current model architectures for knowledge-intensive evaluation.
+\paragraph{Finding 1: All models converge to a performance ceiling of around 90\% over a longitudinal period, with leading open-source LLMs rivaling proprietary SOTA.} Figure~\ref{fig:Trend of model series.} illustrates the performance growth trajectories of different model series over time.
+Table~\ref{tab:overall-ranking} presents comprehensive evaluation scores and subject-level breakdowns for each model under the LLMEval-Fair framework.
+Nearly all models approach a performance ceiling around 90 on academic knowledge tasks.
+This convergence indicates fundamental limits in current model architectures for knowledge-intensive evaluation, consistent with theoretical analyses of knowledge retention upper bounds in pre-training \cite{Jiang2025BeyondScaling}.

-Besides, the evaluation results show that top-performing models achieve remarkable scores: the proprietary Doubao-1.5-Thinking-Pro reaches 93.67 while the open-source DeepSeek-R1 achieves 91.23.
-These leading models substantially outperform established systems like GPT-4o at 82.51 and o3-mini at 78.80.
-This demonstrates that with sufficient scale and targeted fine-tuning, both proprietary and open-source LLMs can achieve comparable performance.